davides93/charts/charts/chatwoot/README.md

  exit
 ```

 8. Restore the database from the backup.
-If you are seeing no errors, the databse has been restored and you
+If you are seeing no errors, the database has been restored and you
 are good to go.
 ```
  pg_restore --verbose --clean --no-acl --no-owner --create -U postgres -d postgres /tmp/cw.dump